 SEEK REPRESENTATION FROM ONE OF THE TOP LAW FIRMS IN SAN DIEGO COUNTY

 If you’re facing criminal charges in San Diego County, California — whether it’s a felony or misdemeanor — or if you are under investigation, the legal professionals at The Law Offices of Elliott N. Kanter are available to assist with your case.
 As a leading criminal defense lawyer with more than 35 years in practice, Elliott Kanter has a record of success and is now available to provide you with legal advice during a free case consultation.
 Trust your case to an aggressive defender who will use his many decades of experience to protect you, your interests and your freedom.
-Contact us by phone at 619-330-5881 or by email at [email protected] to request a consultation with our winning team.
+Contact us by email at email@example.com to request a consultation with our winning team.